GlobalPathogenAnalysisService/gpas-testing/README.md

 There is a Dockerfile provided to make your own container or an image available in Dockerhub (oxfordmmm/gpas_covid_synthetic_reads).
 Both versions put the `constellations` and `variant_definitions` directories at the root of the container.

+(PWF: I've messed with this so it needs updating..)

 The container can be run with a command such as:

 ```